norse/notebooks/README.md

 If you desire hardware acceleration (like GPU or TPU) you can either clone this repository and experiment locally, or use Google Colab.

 If this is your first brush with computational neuroscience, we recommend [this excellent serious of tutorials by Neuromatch Academy](https://compneuro.neuromatch.io/tutorials/W0D1_PythonWorkshop1/student/W0D1_Tutorial1.html).
-They provide excellent interactive tutorials on neuron dynamics, linear algebra, calculus, statistics, and deep learning.
+They provide interactive tutorials on neuron dynamics, linear algebra, calculus, statistics, and deep learning.

 ## Introductory notebooks